ruby-conferences/ruby-conferences.github.io/README.md

 * `end_date`: The date of the last day of the event - ISO8601 formatted (yyyy-mm-dd).
 For one day events this should equal `start_date`.
 * `url`: The url for the event.
 * `twitter`: The twitter handle for the event, you can leave off the "@".
+* `mastodon`: The mastodon url for the event, for example https://ruby.social/@conferencehandle

 Extra keys for the upcoming events: